JohnsonNYC/tech_challenge_2/README.md

 ## UI Checklist

-- Create a client side rendered web app written with [React](https://reactjs.org/).
+- Create a client side rendered web app written with [React](https://reactjs.org/). √
-  - It is highly recommended to use [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) to accomplish this.
+  - It is highly recommended to use [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) to accomplish this. √
   - Create a React App using functional based components and hooks.
-No class based components, please.
+No class based components, please. √

-- The app needs to have at least **2 pages (views)**:
+- The app needs to have at least **2 pages (views)**: √
-  - A landing page.
+  - A landing page. √
-  - A page renders a table displaying a list songs coming from the API.
+  - A page renders a table displaying a list songs coming from the API. √
     - On mount of the this page, make a request to your API, fetching the songs and display the results in a table.
-    - Feel free to use whatever attributes you'd like (artist, song name, label, etc.)
+    - Feel free to use whatever attributes you'd like (artist, song name, label, etc.) √
-  - Use React Router to allow the user to change the page they are viewing.
+  - Use React Router to allow the user to change the page they are viewing. √

 - Style is not important, meaning you won't be evaluated on looks or design.
-If you'd like to make it look nice, by all means.
+If you'd like to make it look nice, by all means.√

-- It **does not** need to be mobile responsive.
+- It **does not** need to be mobile responsive. √

 ## API Notes

-- Create a simple REST API that will serve the content needed for the client to render it.
+- Create a simple REST API that will serve the content needed for the client to render it. √
   - The most direct approach would be to make an [Express](https://expressjs.com) API, but if you're familiar with a different framework, that's okay.

-- Authentication is not necessary.
+- Authentication is not necessary. √

 - In the `data/` folder, create a file called `songs.json`.
-  - When someone makes a `get` request to `/songs`, send back the contents of `songs.json`.
+  - When someone makes a `get` request to `/songs`, send back the contents of `songs.json`. √

-- If you're unfamiliar with Express, or REST APIs, you'll need to setup a route handler listening for get requests for the `/songs` path.
+- If you're unfamiliar with Express, or REST APIs, you'll need to setup a route handler listening for get requests for the `/songs` path. √

-- You do not need to deploy or host this anywhere.
+- You do not need to deploy or host this anywhere. √

 ## Bonus